jamiemccrindle/docker_ansible_build/README.md

 * installing the docker registry will take quite a while. the step will look like this:

         docker_registry | docker ports="5000:5000" image="registry"

+* the installation process should be idempotent so if it gets stuck, you should be able to rerun it

 ### Building things